AUP-CS1050/cloud9-gradle-template/README.md

 This will install Gradle and set some environment variables.
 When the script finishes you should be able to run `gradle clean run` and see a "Hello World" message printed out in the console.

+Before you try running the code, go to the C9 performance panel on the top right and change the RAM to 1GB and the disk to 5GB.